+As detailed in note 3 (v) above, the Group has reviewed the carrying value of the deferred tax asset recognised in previous years and has decided that it would be prudent to derecognise the total asset in view of the uncertainty as to a return to profitability.

-A deferred tax asset of £215k has been recognised in respect of £1,025k of available losses brought forward (2013: £971k) as the Directors believe that it is probable that the Group will continue to be sufficiently profitable in the future to be able to utilise these losses.
-This asset has been treated in these financial statements as non-current as, due to the loss incurred in the financial year, it is not now expected that the losses will be fully utilised within the next 12 months.
-The aggregate amount of deductible temporary differences, parent company unused tax losses and unused tax credits for which no deferred tax asset is recognised in the Consolidated Statement of Financial Position is estimated at £254k (2013: £258k) which at the standard tax rate would equate to £51k (2013: £52k).
+The aggregate amount of deductible temporary differences, parent company unused tax losses and unused tax credits for which no deferred tax asset is recognised in the Consolidated Statement of Financial Position is estimated at £2,035k (2014: £254k) which at the standard tax rate would equate to £407k (2014: £51k).